EU–UK Trade and Cooperation Agreement: Aviation and road transport

 In aviation, EU and UK carriers continue to enjoy access to point-to-point traffic between EU and UK airports (third and fourth freedoms of the air).
 But they no longer have access to each other's aviation markets otherwise, including with respect to domestic flights or flights connecting to other countries.
 The UK is free to negotiate "fifth freedom traffic rights" for cargo flights (e.g. the London–Paris–Barcelona route for a UK carrier) with the member states of the EU individually.
 There is cooperation on aviation safety, but the UK no longer participates in EASA.

 Likewise, in road transport, mutual market access for passenger transport is limited to point-to-point crossborder transports, whereas for the transport of goods up to two extra movements (cabotage) in the other party's territory are permitted.

 Fisheries

-The UK leaves the EU Common Fisheries Policy.
-During a transitional period of 5 1/2 years, EU fishing quotas in UK waters will gradually be reduced to 75% of their pre-Brexit extent.
-The shares of fish the parties are allowed to catch in each other's waters will then be negotiated annually.
+The UK left the EU Common Fisheries Policy.
+During the transitional period of 5 1/2 years, EU fishing quotas in UK waters were gradually reduced to 75% of their pre-Brexit extent.
+The shares of fish the parties are allowed to catch in each other's waters are now negotiated annually.